What is the Security Deposit?

 It is not possible for Guests to pay this in cash on arrival.

 How much is the Security Deposit?

 The Security Deposit varies from property to property: Smaller properties may be around £300-400, but a large chateau with antique furniture and fittings may be over £1000.
 Please see the current price list for details of the Security Deposit at the properties you are considering renting.

 What happens after the booking ends?

-The Property Managers are given three days to register a claim against the Security Deposit, and to supply supporting evidence such as photographs etc. They may also request that Halcyon Leisure retain the Security Deposit until costs can be determined.
+Policies vary, but for HL Holidays bookings, the Property Managers are given three days to register a claim against the Security Deposit, and to supply supporting evidence such as photographs etc. They may also request that HL Holidays retain the Security Deposit until costs can be determined.